Tolani99/data_engineering_coursera/database_client/week_4/final_project/implement_and_query_stored_procedure/exercise_little_lemon_analysis_and_report/README.md

 Follow the instructions in the exercises given below and create a Jupyter notebook to produce a Little Lemon analysis and sales report.
 You need to submit this report for your peers to review.

-(Special Note: Auto-increment means you don't need to type the subsequent id numbers)
+(Special Note: Auto-increment means you don't need to type the subsequent id numbers Check PDF for complete solution)

 ******************************************************************************
 Task 1: